 What is naturopathic medicine?

 Naturopathic medicine is a primary care system that is health-based rather than disease-based.
-The focus is on treating the individual and the root cause rather than treating symptoms.
+The focus is on the individual and the root cause rather than treating symptoms.
 It is the art of the naturopath to decide which modalities are best used to promote healing and restore balance to one’s system.
 The following is a list of common modalities taught at most naturopathic colleges:

-Naturopathic doctors (NDs) obtain a doctor of naturopathy post-graduate degree by completing a four-year full-time program following an undergraduate degree that includes a pre-med program.
+Naturopathic doctors (NDs) obtain a doctor of naturopathy post-graduate degree by completing a four-year full-time program following an undergraduate degree that includes a pre-medicine program.
 In order to practice, an ND must have 1200 hours of supervised clinical experience and pass two sets of licensing exams, as well as a provincial board exam.

 You must be logged in to post a comment.